zengdard/Constellation-of-Models/Demo_Constellation/README.md

 To install and use the demo model, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine and install dependencies.
-2. Install the required packages using the provided `requirements.txt` file.
-3. Run the demo script to test the model and explore its functionality.
+2. Run the demo script to test the model and explore its functionality.

 For detailed instructions, please refer to the [Installation and Usage Guide](INSTALLATION.md).